gramian/duckhttp/README.md

 # DuckHTTP

-A minimal HTTP proxy server for DuckDB in 50 lines of YAML.
+DuckHTTP is a minimal HTTP proxy server for DuckDB in 50 lines of YAML.

 ## Getting Started